3CORESec/SIEGMA/README.md

 - ~~Override siegma config from the commandline~~
 - ~~Functionality to create aggregate rules in Elastic/Kibana using `es-qs` as backend~~
 - ~~Enable notes/investigation guide addition to Kibana using es-qs as backend~~
+- ~~Compliance check for rules if they are in the format that is supported by siegma or not~~

 # Feedback